lerna/lerna/website/docs/getting-started.md

 Lerna (powered by Nx) was able to recognize that the same command has already executed against the same relevant code and environment, so instead running it Lerna restored the necessary files and replayed the terminal output.

-Most of the time Lerna (powered by Nx) is good at recognizing what files need to be cached and restored.
-In case of building the Remix app we need to help it by adding the following section to `packages/remixapp/package.json`.
+We have specified the default build output as the `dist` folder, which works for `header` and `footer`.
+However, in the case of the Remix app we need to specify the output folder as `build` by adding the following section to `packages/remixapp/package.json`.

-> NOTE: "{projectRoot}" is a special syntax supported by the task-runner, which will be appropriately interpolated internally when the command runs.
-You should therefore not replace "{projectRoot}" with a fixed path as this makes your configuration less flexible.

 ```json
 {